Nebraska: Population

-The United States Census Bureau estimates that the population of Nebraska was 1,934,408 on July 1, 2019, a 5.92% increase since the 2010 United States census.
+The 2020 United States census reported that the population of Nebraska was 1,961,504 on April 1, 2020, a 7.4% increase since the 2010 United States census.
 The center of population of Nebraska is in Polk County, in the city of Shelby.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,246 homeless people in Nebraska.

-The table below shows the racial composition of Nebraska's population as of 2016.
+The table below shows the racial composition of Nebraska's population as of 2022.

 According to the 2016 American Community Survey, 10.2% of Nebraska's population were of Hispanic or Latino origin (of any race): Mexican (7.8%), Puerto Rican (0.2%), Cuban (0.2%), and other Hispanic or Latino origin (2.0%).
 The largest ancestry groups were: German (36.1%), Irish (13.1%), English (7.8%), Czech (4.7%), Swedish (4.3%), and Polish (3.5%).

 Nebraska has the largest Czech American and non-Mormon Danish American population (as a percentage of the total population) in the nation.
 Nebraska is also home to the largest Polish American population in the Great Plains.
 German Americans are the largest ancestry group in most of the state, particularly in the eastern counties.
 Thurston County (made up entirely of the Omaha and Winnebago reservations) has an American Indian majority, and Butler County is one of only two counties in the nation with a Czech-American plurality.

 In recent years, Nebraska has become home to many refugee communities.
 In 2016, it welcomed more refugees per capita than any other state.
 Nebraska, and in particular Lincoln, is the largest home of Yazidis refugees and Yazidi Americans in the United States.

 Notably, Nebraska was the last of all 50 states to maintain a ban on the issuance of driver's licenses to adults who had entered the United States illegally as children (also known as Dreamers).
 The state legislature lifted the ban in December 2016.

+Mexico, India, China, Guatemala, and El Salvador are top countries of origin for Nebraska's immigrants.